 |Marriott Rewards||2 Days|

-Marriott now grants members access to the combined Marriott, Ritz-Carlton, and SPG hotel chains, plus over 40 airline partners, nearly all of which transfer at a 3:1 ratio.
-Points can be a little hard to come by with the new application rules for Marriott co-brand cards, but make no mistake, Marriott is a program worthy of attention.
+Marriott now grants members access to the combined Marriott, Ritz-Carlton, and SPG hotel chains under a single rewards program, plus over 40 airline partners, nearly all of which transfer at a 3:1 ratio.
+Points can be a little hard to come by with the new application rules for Marriott co-brand cards, but make no mistake, Marriott is still a program worthy of attention.

 Marriott’s acquisition of Starwood has provided Marriott Bonvoy members some fantastic new sweet spots, and additional methods for earning rewards.
 Cards that earn Bonvoy points include: